John-Abbott-College/1P6-Notes/Markdown/04_visualstudio.md

    |---- ConsoleApp3.sln (solution definition file)
 ```

->  ⚠ When submitting work to LEA, the solution folder (the top level `ConsoleApp3` folder in the example above) is what needs to be zipped and submitted.
+>  ⚠ When submitting work to LEA, you must zip and submit the solution folder (the top level `ConsoleApp3` folder in the example above).

 ## Running your program